mucherino/teaching/HPC/MultiAgentSSP.md

 H(x) = \sum_{i \le j} Q_{ij} x_i x_j .
 $$

-Notice that we can neglect the term $t^2$ obtained above, because it is a constant, and hence it doesn't play any role in the optimization process.
+Notice that we can neglect the term $t^2$, because it is a constant, and hence it doesn't play any role in the optimization process.

 But how to solve this optimization problem now?
 You'll find the details about our approach below; meanwhile, let's begin to develop our Java